 Volunteers call accepted students in January, from Early Action, and March, from Regular Admissions, to congratulate them on being accepted to the University.
 These congratulatory calls provide students with personal contact with alumni, parents and students that know first-hand how much UVA has to offer.
-To volunteer to make congratulatory calls in your area, please fill out this registration form.

 In April, Accepted Student Parties are held around the world for newly accepted students and their families.
 These events provide the accepted students with the opportunity to meet alumni and current parents and ask questions about the University before the May 1st deadline for admission decisions.

 During April and May each year, Jefferson Book Awards are presented by CAVs to juniors at high schools around the world who best exemplify the Jeffersonian qualities of leadership, scholarship and citizenship.

 Over the summer months, the University works with volunteers to organize Student Send-off events.
 Student Send-offs are social gatherings for students and parents that take many different forms around the world.
 Parties range from backyard barbecues to formal receptions.
 These events are a great opportunity for new students and parents to meet and ask questions of current students, parents, alumni and staff.
 Student Send-offs provide an opportunity for new ’Hoos to begin building a network within the University community.